-Every year, new instruments are introduced which make arthroscopic surgery easier and more successful.
-Dr. Anthony Romeo has been very instrumental in the introduction and design of many of the shoulder arthroscopic procedures performed today.
-He performs all of his sports medicine procedures—including repairing torn rotator cuffs and stabilizing loose shoulders, as well as many other procedures—using advanced arthroscopic techniques.
+Every year, new devices are introduced that make arthroscopic surgery easier and more successful.
+Dr. Romeo has been instrumental in the introduction and design of many of the shoulder arthroscopic procedures performed today.
+He performs all of his sports medicine procedures—including repairing torn rotator cuffs and stabilizing loose shoulders, as well as many others—using advanced arthroscopic techniques.

-Prior to surgery, most patients are given a numbing block in their shoulder and neck to anesthetize the nerves connected to the shoulder.
-Because patients require much less anesthesia during an arthroscopic surgery, they routinely go home the same day and have a more comfortable recovery.
+Prior to surgery, most patients are given a numbing injection, called a block, in their shoulder and neck to anesthetize the nerves connected to the shoulder.
+Because patients require much less anesthesia during arthroscopic surgery, they routinely go home the same day and have a more comfortable recovery.

-After anesthesia is administered, the patient is either placed in a sitting position or lying-on-the-side position.
-This is decided based on the area of the shoulder which requires attention.
+After anesthesia is administered, the patient is either placed in a sitting position or a lying-on-the-side position.
+This is decided based on the area of the shoulder that requires attention.

 Want to see an arthroscopy in action?
-Dr. Romeo demonstrates arthroscopic shoulder surgery on a Major League Baseball Player:
+In this video, Dr. Romeo demonstrates arthroscopic shoulder surgery on a Major League Baseball player.

-- increasing numbness or tingling sensations, especially if it radiates into your hand
+- Increasing numbness or tingling, especially if it radiates down into your hand

 - Increasing pain near your incision

-For more information about effective solutions for rotator cuff injuries, please request an appointment with experienced Chicago orthopaedic surgeon Dr. Anthony Romeo.
-Call or email our office today to schedule your visit.
+For more information about shoulder arthroscopy, please request an appointment with experienced Chicago orthopaedic surgeon Dr. Anthony Romeo.
+Call our office today to schedule your visit.